 The relatives of a rich old woman unsuccessfully try to have her declared insane, so they can divide up her money.
 To show them that there are no hard feelings, she invites them to her estate for the weekend so she can decide to whom she actually will leave her money when she dies.
 Soon, however, family members begin disappearing.
-Written by

 SO EXCITING!
 SO DIFFERENT!
 IT WILL KEEP YOU GUESSING! (original poster-all caps)

 The earliest documented telecast of this film occurred Monday 3 April 1944 on New York City's pioneer television station WNBT (Channel 1).
 Post WWII television viewers got their first look at it in New York City Wednesday 6 April 1949 on WPIX (Channel 11), in Los Angeles Sunday 24 April 1949 on KTLA (Channel 5), in Cincinnati Friday 8 July 1949 on WKRC (Channel 11), and in Detroit Friday 22 July 1949 on WXYZ (Channel 7).
 See more

 At c.25 minutes the photographer, upon entering the crowded room says "All right, everybody, hold it please!"
 He then proceeds to take a photograph that centres upon an empty armchair, largely ignoring the assembled cast.
 See more

 Aunt Cassie couldn't be the killer, because she's not strong enough to lug around a couple of grown men like a set of Indian clubs.